sgmusicchat/sgmusicchat.github.io/pitch.md

 # Direction

-- Ethos: Accessible but non-pandering ecosystem for arts-inclined people living in Singapore to keep track of interesting event for the time-scarce or arts-curious neophytes to begin their journey.
+- Ethos: Accessible but non-pandering ecosystem for arts-inclined people living in Singapore to keep track of interesting events, especilaly for the time-scarce or arts-curious neophytes to begin their journey.
-	- One that doesn't silo local and international acts as separate and respecting audiences need to be attending the most fulfilling arts events to their need.
+	- One that doesn't silo local and international acts as separate and respecting audiences need to be attending the most fulfilling arts events to their needs